-Some symptoms of hard stool include:
+Some symptoms of constipation include:

 - feeling the need for a bowel movement but being unable to pass one